This Tomato Confit Bruschetta with Ricotta & Basil Pesto is loaded with Italian flavors, super simple to prepare, and

 Super Easy Cherry Tomato Confit

-Just mix a handful of cherry tomatoes (if you can find different varieties even better) with high-quality extra-virgin olive oil, crushed garlic, thyme sprigs, a glug of balsamic vinegar and a little brown sugar.
+Just mix a handful of cherry tomatoes with high-quality extra-virgin olive oil, crushed garlic, thyme sprigs, a glug of balsamic vinegar and a little sugar.

-Then slow roast for an hour or two.
+Then slow roast for about 1 hour.
 They will slowly caramelize to perfection, with pretty much zero efforts from your part.

-All you need to do is grill some crusty rustic Italian ciabatta bread, spread over the ricotta and top with a spoonful of tomato confit and extra basil pesto if you have it at hand.
+Grill some rustic Italian ciabatta bread, spread the ricotta, and top with some tomato confit and optional basil pesto.

-I always have a jar or two of homemade basil pesto sitting in the fridge, but if you don’t fancy making it, you can easily substitute with some chopped fresh basil, just to give an aromatic note to your bruschetta.
+I always have a jar or two of homemade basil pesto sitting in the fridge, but if you don't fancy making it, substitute with some chopped fresh basil, just to give an aromatic note to your bruschetta.

-Honestly, if you’re looking for a light lunch or a super easy made-to-impress appetizer, you can’t go wrong with this Tomato Confit Bruschetta with Ricotta & Basil Pesto!
+Honestly, if you're looking for a light lunch or a quick aperitivo snack, you can't go wrong with this Tomato Confit Bruschetta with Ricotta & Basil Pesto!